jdieringer/LightField-in-MATLAB/README.md

 ## Usage

-Setup_LightField_Environment.m is a script to prepare the environment with all of the proper .NET assemblies for automation.. lfm.m contains the lfm class which handles automation of LightField.
-Multiple instances of LightField are allowed...
+Setup_LightField_Environment.m is a script to prepare the environment with all of the proper .NET assemblies for automation. lfm.m contains the lfm class which handles automation of LightField.
+Multiple instances of LightField are allowed.

 ```
 lfm class:
 	Properties (public):